johannschopplich/nuxt-api-party/docs/api/module-configuration.md

 ## `apiParty.openAPITS`

 Global [configuration options](https://openapi-ts.dev/node/#options) for `openapi-typescript`.
-Options set here apply to every endpoint schema but can be overridden per endpoint.
+Options set here apply to every endpoint schema; an endpoint's own `openAPITS` replaces the options it names and leaves the rest in place.

 ## `apiParty.server`